janzeteachesit/forever-learning/learning-to-do-list.md

-# My Great Big List of Things to Read and Learn
+# My Great Big List of Things to Read, Learn and Do

 ## What - Why - When (added{:due}) - How (implement it)